Free shipping in the U.S. on orders over $49 with Amazon

 We do not sell a chaga extract powder as this product is only currently grown and manufactured overseas.
 I have personally invested financially in a third party professional lab analysis on random samples of chaga extract powder (mainly China and Russia) from overseas and the results were astonishing.
 Most all of the claims that the extract powders were from the whole wild-harvested mushroom (that grows the important black crust) were fraudulent.
 Only one sample was in fact, from the whole black crusted mushroom.
 The majority were not wild-harvested but were cultivated.
 Cultivated chaga mushroom does not have the nutritional benefit from growing in a forest, and lacks the coveted black crust.

-Chaga capsules
+Chaga Capsules

 Raw chaga must be steeped in hot water to release the nutrients, so ingesting a chaga capsule of raw chaga powder will not provide the valuable benefits that chaga provides.
 A capsule containing an extracted powder will provide the nutrients, but beware if the chaga is imported.